keithwhor/nodal/README.md

 View the website at [nodaljs.com](http://nodaljs.com).

-Nodal is a web server and opinionated framework for building data manipulation-centric (Create Read Update Destroy) API services in Node.js for web, mobile or IoT apps.
+Nodal is a web server and opinionated framework for building data manipulation-centric CRUD (Create Read Update Destroy) API services in Node.js for web, mobile or IoT apps.

 ## Why Nodal?